Lockdown music video production

 Playing to the master track.

 Before you start filming, make sure all the artists performing have the same master track to either play or sing along to.
-Even though the final track might still undergo further mixing after the performance, the duration and beats and body of the song must remain identical so that it can all sync up with the performance.
+Even though the final track might still undergo further mixing after the performance, the duration, beats, and body of the song must remain identical so they can all sync up with the performance.

 Setting the camera frame rate.